Nailah Blackman

 Nailah Blackman (born 2 December 1997) is a Trinidadian singer and songwriter most strongly associated with the soca genre.
-Nailah Blackman's grandfather, the late Garfield Blackman, also known as Lord Shorty or Ras Shorty I, invented the style of music known as Jamoo and is also credited with inventing soca as a means of reinvigorating calypso music.
-Her mother, Abbi Blackman, is a hit-making calypso star in her own right Nailah is the niece of Avion Blackman, lead singer of the Los Angeles-based Christian-reggae band Christafari, and Nehilet Blackman.
+Her grandfather, the late Garfield Blackman, also known as Lord Shorty or Ras Shorty I, invented the style of music known as 'jamoo' and is also credited with inventing soca as a means of reinvigorating calypso music.
+Her mother, Abbi Blackman, is a calypso star in her own right.
+Nailah is the niece of Avion Blackman, lead singer of the Los Angeles–based Christian-reggae band Christafari, and Nehilet Blackman-Gonowrie.

+Early life

-Nailah Blackman grew up influenced by the sound and artistry of the musical traditions of soca and calypso sounds.
-At the age of five, Blackman began singing regularly and entered her first Calypso competition two years later.
+Blackman grew up influenced by the sound and artistry of the musical traditions of soca and calypso sounds.
+At the age of five, Blackman began singing regularly and entered her first calypso competition two years later.
 Her professional career then began at the age of 11.
 She is not only classically trained in voice but also in various instruments including the guitar, keyboard and steelpan.

-Early career
+Career

 In 2016, Blackman performed her song "Runaway Train" for Movie Towne's Pixel Play showcase.
 This performance raised her national profile and helped to garner buzz in advance of her 2017 releases.
-Blackman collaborated with the internationally successful soca act Kes on the song "Workout," which became a massive hit during the 2017 Trinidad Carnival season and continues to enjoy lasting popularity.
+Blackman collaborated with soca act Kes on the song "Workout", which became a massive hit during the 2017 Trinidad carnival season and continues to enjoy lasting popularity.
 "Workout" took Blackman to the finals of the 2017 International Soca Monarch competition.

 Blackman also released "Baila Mami" in 2017, produced by Anson Pro Soverall.

-In 2018, the most popular of Blackman's songs were released, including "O' Lawd Oye", "Sokah" and "Badishh," the latter featuring the Jamaican dancehall singer Shenseea.
+In 2018, the most popular of Blackman's songs were released, including "O' Lawd Oye", "Sokah" and "Badishh", the latter featuring Jamaican dancehall singer Shenseea.

-Her rising star earned her candidacy in BET's 2018 "Best New International Act" viewer's choice competition.
+Blackman earned her candidacy in BET's 2018 "Best New International Act" viewer's choice competition.

-In August 2019, she released her debut EP “The Reel” which features the single “Sweet & Loco”.
+In August 2019, she released her debut EP The Reel which features the single "Sweet & Loco".